ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `report_metadata` is public metadata describing the report.

-    * `report_id` is used by the Aggregators to ensure the report appears in at most one batch (see {{input-share-validation}}).
+   * `report_id` is used by the Aggregators to ensure the report is not replayed ({{agg-flow}}).
 The Client MUST generate this by generating 16 random bytes using a cryptographically secure random number generator.

     * `time` is the time at which the report was generated.
 The Client SHOULD round this value down to the nearest multiple of the task's